rollins-cms/mat310-spr20/sprint3/project.md

          | NAME
 ```
 A few things to notice about this version of the grammar:
 1. `Statement` now has two choices: `PrintStatement` or `AssignStatement`.
-An `AssignStatement` is required to begin with a `NAME` token.
+After this rule, we'll be able to have statements like `x := 4`.
+An `AssignStatement` is required to begin with a `NAME` token and use the assignment operator, `:=`.
 (The `NAME` token is an identifier -- e.g. program name, method name, or variable name.)
+After this rule, we'll be able to have statements like `x := 4`
 2. `NAME` has also been added as a option for `Atom` -- this corresponds to using a variable in an expression like `x+4` instead of having only literal integer values like `3+4`
 3. Another new element is `NegExpr` which allows us to negate a value or variable.
-4. The `MultExpr` rule has been expanded to allow for the modulo functionality.
-5. We also have a new production rule for dealing with the `String` datatype, and the `Expr` production rule has also changed to accommodate this new datatype.
+4. We also have a new production rule for dealing with the `String` datatype, and the `Expr` production rule has also changed to accommodate this new datatype.

 ## Negation Expression
-Another new element of our grammar is `NegExpr`, which now sits between `MultExpr`, which we added last time, and `Atom`.
+A new element of our grammar is `NegExpr`, which now sits between `MultExpr`, which we added last time, and `Atom`.
 A `NegExpr` implements the unary negation operator. `NegExpr` can be chained, so it's possible to negate a negation.
 The following example is valid:

 ```
 program Negation: